On the Ingleton-Violations in Finite Groups: Proofs and Calculations in Section

 \subsection{Intersections in Instances 12--15}

 Most intersections are easily obtained by comparing the formulae of the matrices in the subgroups involved.
 For the intersection of $M$ with any of $J^E,(J')^E,J^Q$ or $(J')^Q$, we can utilize the properties below to facilitate calculation.
-Let $\vec{c}_i(X)$ denote the vector of the $i$-th column of a matrix $X$, we have
+Let $\vec{c}_i(X)$ denote the $i$-th column of a matrix $X$, we have

 Thus, we need only seek elements of $M$ which share these properties.

 We also want to mention the calculation of $G_{34}$ for Instances 13 and 15 when $p>3$.
 In Instance 13, finding $G_{34}$ is equivalent to solving the following set of equations: